Maxi (singer): Music

 As a child, Maxi and Sam played the violin, and Madge played the piano.
 In addition to singing with the Little Dublin Singers and Young Dublin Singers, Maxi sang in the school choir at St Louis High School, Rathmines.

 When Eamonn Andrews wanted to create a girl group to sing backing vocals for his recording studio, he chose Maxi, Adele King, and Barbara Dixon because of how the combined singing voices sounded; the girls became Maxi, Dick and Twink based on all their respective nicknames.
 Maxi credited this imposed friendship with drawing 14-year-old McCoubrey out of her shyness.
 The group proved very popular outside Andrews' studio, and toured internationally (once to Mainz with chaperone Maeve Binchy).
 After seven years performing together, the group disbanded when they began developing conflicting goals.
-In 2015, Maxi told the Irish Independent that the three "are still getting along today. […] We're still friends, and chat and e-mail all the time."
+In 2015, Maxi told the Irish Independent that the three "are still getting along today. [...]
+We're still friends, and chat and e-mail all the time."

-At 23 years old, Maxi was chosen to represent the Republic of Ireland at the Eurovision Song Contest 1973, performing "Do I Dream".
+At 23 years old, Maxi was chosen to represent Ireland at the Eurovision Song Contest 1973, performing "Do I Dream".
 At the competition in Luxembourg, Maxi and the Irish delegation disagreed on the arrangement of the song.
-When Maxi refused to perform, Raidió Teilifís Éireann panicked and sent Tina Reynolds to compete in her stead, giving the replacement singer only the flight from Ireland to rehearse the song.
+When Maxi refused to perform, RTÉ panicked and sent Tina Reynolds to compete in her stead, giving the replacement singer only the flight from Ireland to rehearse the song.
 Ultimately, Maxi performed and received tenth place.
 Reynolds would represent Ireland the following year with "Cross Your Heart", placing seventh.

 In the late 1970s, Maxi applied to join the new girl group Sheeba.
 Though she was initially turned down due to her age (28), she eventually joined Marion Fossett and Frances Campbell as the third member of "Ireland's first sexy girl group."
 At Eurovision 1981, Sheeba came in fifth, singing "Horoscopes".
 After traveling to Holland and London to record tracks for a new album, the three women of Sheeba were hospitalized at Mayo University Hospital after a traffic collision in Castlebar; Maxi's head injury caused amnesia and needed more than 100 surgical sutures, Fossett received facial injuries, and Campbell had a collapsed lung.
 Sheeba were dropped by their record label after their recovery took too long, and though the three tried to succeed independently, the group ultimately broke up.

 In 1985, Maxi joined the Irish supergroup The Concerned to perform and record the charity record "Show Some Concern" in support of Concern Worldwide; the song was a number-one hit in March and April 1985.
 The Concerned also included Dave Fanning, Pat Kenny, Gerry Ryan, Linda Martin, Christy Moore, Mary Black, Adele King, Maura O'Connell, Freddie White, Eamon Carr, Johnny Duhan, Dave King, Clannad, The Blades, Stockton's Wing, The Golden Horde, and Those Nervous Animals.
 The music video was filmed at Windmill Lane Recording Studios.

 While she was bedridden in 2010–11, Maxi wrote 26 songs with Charlie McGettigan; McGettigan later recorded two, while Clara Rose Monahan recorded a third.